back2Lobby/cssWithJS/README.md

 `https://cdn.jsdelivr.net/gh/Tayyab1101/cssWithJS@1.0/cssWithJS.js`

 ## Instructions:
-- Use `cssWithJS(style-tag-id-or-class-name-here);` to link that element with cssWithJS
+- Use `cssWithJS(style-tag-id-or-class-name-here);` to link that style tag element with cssWithJS
 - To update a css property use `updateCss.magic(css-query-name-here,css-property-here,css-property-value-here);`
 - It can't add a new property, but it can update it very easily.
 (This feature might be added be upcomming release)